Build Stronger Teams by Working with People's Differences

 If there is agreement that there is a problem - your next vital step is to get everyone who is involved in the conflict, to agree to work together to resolve it.
-This is a good time to remind the team members of the team's norms.
+This is an excellent time to remind the team members of the team's norms.

 Remind them that unchecked emotions are likely to be fueling actions and behaviors that don't necessarily support the team in achieving its goals.

 Everything in this world started, with a thought and belief that it could be created.
-So ignore this very important step of visualizing at your peril!
+So ignore this crucial step of visualizing at your peril!

-This is an opportunity to get the conflicted parties working together ... and by starting with this step first of the conflict resolution process - you are actually moving toward your end goal - getting them to work together.
+This is an opportunity to get the conflicted parties working together.
+By starting with this step first of the conflict resolution process, you are actually moving toward your end goal; getting them to work together.
 Get the parties to answer these three questions: